ifly6/WA-Authorboards/README.md

-# nswadb #
+# NS WA Authorboards #

-nswadb is free and open source.
+NS WA Authorboards is forked from nswadb.
+It is free and open source.
 There is—

 * a CSV database containing information on all General Assembly resolutions;